yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

 https://www.linuxfoundation.org/legal/generative-ai.

-All of the existing guidelines in this document are expected to be followed, including in the :doc:`recipe-style-guide`, and contributing the changes with additional requirements to the items in section :ref:`contributor-guide/submit-changes:Implement and commit changes`.
+All of the existing guidelines in this document are expected to be followed, including in the :doc:`/contributor-guide/recipe-style-guide`, and contributing the changes with additional requirements to the items in section :ref:`contributor-guide/submit-changes:Implement and commit changes`.